-During the Easter season, the Regina Coeli (Queen of Heaven) replaces the usual arrangement of the Angelus prayers.
+During the Easter season, the Regina Caeli (Queen of Heaven) replaces the usual arrangement of the Angelus prayers.
 The Salve Regina (Hail, Holy Queen) is often recited as the concluding prayer.

 The devotion derives its name from the first word of the three versicles, Angelus Domini nuntiavit Mariæ (The angel of the Lord declared unto Mary).